 We split our testing process into three weighted metrics — Temperature, Circulation, and Ease of Use — with each composed of different side-by-side tests.
 We used calibrated lab-grade thermometers and temperature loggers for our thermal accuracy tests.
-To rank and compare the circulation capabilities of each product, we designed a custom dye injecting apparatus so we could actually watch the fluid move.
+To rank and compare each product's circulation capabilities, we designed a custom dye injecting apparatus so we could watch the fluid move.
 We also convened a panel of judges to try out each machine to decide which ones are the easiest and most intuitive to use.

 Related: Buying Advice for Sous Vide Machines

-Heating water is easily the most important function of a sous vide machine, so our temperature metric accounts for 40% of the final score for each product.
-In this metric, we not only looked at the temperature accuracy of each product but also the time they take to heat up, the time to recover after adding cold food items, and their ability to hold a constant temperature over longer periods of time.
+Since heating water is easily the most important function of a sous vide machine, our temperature metric accounts for 40% of the final score for each product.
+In this metric, we not only looked at the temperature accuracy of each product but also the time they take to heat, the recovery time after adding cold food items, and ability to hold a constant temperature over long periods.

-Tying for the top spot overall in this metric, both the Anova Nano and the Instant Pot SSV800 Accu Slim earned an 8 out of 10.
+The Instant Pot SSV800 Accu Slim and the Anova Culinary Precision Cooker Nano tied for the top spot overall in this series of tests.
 This pair both did exceptionally well in our stability test, where we vacuum-sealed iButton temperature loggers inside sous vide bags to assess performance.
 Both machines held a stable temperature within 0.1°F for 60 minutes, with the loggers failing to detect any temperature variation whatsoever.
 However, we did observe some slight temperature inaccuracies with both products.
-The Nano averaged about 0.29°F above the set temperature while the Instant Pot was an average of 0.50°F under the target.
+The Anova Culinary Precision Cooker Nano averaged about 0.29°F above the set temperature, while the Instant Pot SSV800 Accu Slim was an average of 0.50°F under the target.

-Unfortunately, neither of these sous vides were particularly quick to heat up, taking almost an hour to raise cold tap water (48°F) to 147°F. The Instant Pot and the Anova Nano did alright in the thermal rebound test, only taking one and three minutes, respectively, to get the temperature back up to 135°F after we dropped in three frozen, vacuum-sealed, hamburger patties.
+Unfortunately, neither of these sous vides were particularly quick to heat up, taking almost an hour to raise cold tap water (48°F) to 147°F. The Instant Pot SSV800 Accu Slim and the Anova Culinary Precision Cooker Nano did alright in the thermal rebound test, only taking one and three minutes, respectively, to get the temperature back up to 135°F after we dropped in three vacuum-sealed frozen hamburger patties.

-Next, the Anova AN500, the Breville Joule, and the Sousvide Art Immersion Circulator earned a 7 out of 10.
-The Anova Culinary AN500 was the most accurate in our temperature tests, displaying an average discrepancy of 0.09°F from our measurements with a control thermometer at various temperature set points.
-The AN500 also recovered after only three minutes when we dropped the frozen burgers in, but it wasn't the fastest at initially heating.
-It took 55 minutes to reach the target temperature when filled with cold water.
+The Anova Culinary Precision Cooker AN500-US00, the Breville Joule 1100W, the VPCOK Sous Vide Cooker, and the Sousvide Art Immersion Circulator all followed when it came to performance in our thermal tests.
+The Anova Culinary Precision Cooker AN500-US00 was the most accurate here, displaying an average discrepancy of 0.09°F from our measurements with a control thermometer at various temperature set points.
+The Anova Culinary Precision Cooker AN500-US00 also recovered after only three minutes when we dropped the frozen burgers in, but it wasn't the fastest at initially heating.
+When filled with cold water, it took 55 minutes to reach the target temperature.
 It also showed a little bit of temperature oscillation in our stability test, spending 11 minutes of the hour-long test a little off from its steady-state temperature, though it was only off by an average of 0.16°F.

-The Joule tended to be a little further off than the Anova, having an average error of 0.39°F above its set temperatures.
-However, it is quite a bit faster at heating water, needing only 36 minutes to heat the water to 147°F compared to the 55 minutes it took the Anova.
-The Joule also recovered a bit faster, taking two minutes to regain the set temperature after the frozen food was dropped in.
+The Breville Joule 1100W tended to be a little further off than the Anova Culinary Precision Cooker AN500-US00, having an average error of 0.39°F above its set temperatures.
+However, it is quite a bit faster at heating water, needing only 36 minutes to heat the water to 147°F compared to the 55 minutes it took the Anova Culinary Precision Cooker AN500-US00.
+The Breville Joule 1100W also recovered slightly faster, taking two minutes to regain the set temperature after the frozen food was introduced.
 It was also a bit better at holding a steady-state temperature.
 In our hour-long test, it spent 10% of the time off of its baseline temperature by an average of 0.09°F.

-They both did alright in the heating test, taking 50-55 minutes to heat the water up, and did quite well in our stability test.
-In particular, the Gourmia exhibited almost no temperature oscillation and the Wancle's were minimal at most.
+They both did alright in the heating test, taking 50-55 minutes to heat the water, and performed quite well in our stability test.
+In particular, the Gourmia GSV115 exhibited almost no temperature oscillation.
+The Wancle Thermal Immersion Circulator's were minimal at most.

-The Anova AN500, the PARTU, and the Wancle all delivered top results in this metric, each earning a 9 out of 10 for their performance.
-The Wancle achieved the fastest time of the group with a change to constant color in a mere 14 seconds.
-The Anova AN500 and PARTU were just behind, taking only one and seconds longer than the Wancle, respectively.
+The Anova Culinary Precision Cooker AN500-US00, the VPCOK Sous Vide Cooker, and the Wancle Thermal Immersion Circulator all delivered top results in this metric.
+The Wancle and the VPCOK tied for the group's fastest time, dispersing the dye to achieve a uniform color in a mere 14 seconds.
+The Anova Culinary Precision Cooker AN500-US00 was just behind, taking only a second longer than the other two.

-The Aobosi and the Joule were the next fastest, earning them both an 8 out of 10.
-The Joule needed 21 seconds and the Aobosi required 26 seconds to achieve a complete mix.
-There was a bit of a jump in time for the next product, with the Nano taking 48 seconds to completely disperse the dye, which we think it still merited a 7 out of 10.
+The Aobosi Sous Vide Cooker and the Breville Joule 1100W were the next fastest.
+The Breville needed 21 seconds, and the Aobosi Sous Vide Cooker required 26 seconds to achieve a complete mix.
+There was a bit of a jump in time for the next product, with the Anova Culinary Precision Cooker Nano taking 48 seconds to disperse the dye completely.

-There was an even larger jump in time for the Sousvide Art, which needed over two minutes to fully incorporate the dye, earning it a 4 out of 10.
-The Instant Pot and the Gourmia both finished at the back of the group for this metric, both earning a 2 out of 10 for taking more than three minutes to completely mix in the dye.
+There was an even larger jump in time for the Sousvide Art, which needed over two minutes to fully incorporate the dye, earning it a below-average score.
+The Instant Pot SSV800 Accu Slim and the Gourmia GSV115 both finished at the back of the group for this metric, earning the lowest score for taking more than three minutes to completely mix in the dye.

 Ease of Use

 Our last round of tests dealt with how convenient and easy to operate these products are.
 This also accounts for 30% of the total score.
-Primarily, we looked at the interface for each product, how it attaches to the sous vide bath, and how easy it is to use the smartphone companion app — if there is one.
+Primarily, we looked at each product's interface, how it attaches to the sous vide bath, and how easy it is to use the smartphone companion app, if there is one.

-Overall, we found the Anova AN500 and the Anova Nano to be the easiest and most intuitive to use of the entire bunch, earning both scores of 8 out of 10.
+Overall, we found the Anova Culinary Precision Cooker AN500-US00 and the Anova Culinary Precision Cooker Nano to be the easiest and most intuitive to use of the entire bunch, earning them top marks.
 Both of these machines offer a companion smartphone app and controls right on the device itself.
 We liked that the app is simple and easy to understand, allowing you to select a specific recipe or enter a custom time and temperature.
 You can also save custom recipes and mark which ones are your favorite, as well as start or stop either Anova remotely.

-The controls on these machines are very similar, both having a simple display and a few touchscreen buttons to set the time and temperature manually.
+The controls on these machines are very similar, both having a simple display and a few touchscreen buttons to manually set the time and temperature.
 We found this to be quite helpful if we didn't feel like pulling out our phones or if someone else was using it who hadn't set up the app.
-Both of these have a screw-on clamp to attach them to the side of the sous vide vessel, with a smooth action that allows you to quickly install or remove them.
+Both models have a screw-on clamp to attach them to the side of the sous vide vessel with a smooth action that allows you to install or remove them quickly.

-The Breville Joule came next, earning a 7 out of 10.
+The Breville Joule 1100W came next, following just behind the pair of Anova products.
 This sous vide can only be controlled through its smartphone app, which we found to be inconvenient at times.
-However, the app is very easy to use, with a full history of the recipes you have made with the Joule and a large library of preconfigured options to choose from.
-The Joule is one of the easiest to attach to a wide variety of containers, offering both a clip for the side of a vessel or a magnetic base to stand it up in a metal pan.
-It also requires much less water than other models to operate, so you don't need to fill up a giant container if you are only sous vide-ing a small item.
+However, the app itself is very easy to use, with a full history of the recipes you have made with the Breville Joule 1100W and an extensive library of preconfigured options from which to choose.
+Offering both a clip for the side of a vessel or a magnetic base to stand it up in a metal pan, the Breville Joule 1100W is one of the easiest models to attach to a wide variety of containers.
+It also requires much less water than other models to operate, so you don't need to fill up a giant container if you're only sous vide-ing a small item.

-The Wancle and the Aobosi came next in the rankings, both receiving a 6 out of 10.
-Controls are limited to what's on the machines themselves, though we thought the Wancle is a little more user-friendly than the Aobosi.
-The Aobosi is a little easier to attach with its screw clamp than the Wancle's clamp, which can be a bit more effort to wrangle into position.
+The Wancle Thermal Immersion Circulator, the VPCOK Sous Vide Cooker, and the Aobosi Sous Vide Cooker came next in the rankings, all delivering somewhat above average results.
+Controls are limited to what's on the machines themselves, though we thought the Wancle Thermal Immersion Circulator and the VPCOK Sous Vide Cooker are a little more user-friendly than the Aobosi Sous Vide Cooker.
+With its screw clamp, the Aobosi is a little easier to attach than the Wancle's clamp, which takes a bit more effort to wrangle into position.

-The Gourmia, the Sousvide Art, and the Instant Pot all followed, each earning a 5 out of 10 for their so-so results.
-None of these have smartphone companion apps and their interfaces aren't the most intuitive in our opinion.
-You need to get them started heating, then set the time once they have heated, rather than setting everything at the beginning and having the timer automatically start once the temperature is reached.
-These all attach with a screw clamp but the screw doesn't spin as freely as the top models, so it can take a little more effort than other models to get them in place.
+You'll need to get them started heating, then set the time once they have heated, rather than setting everything at the beginning and having the timer automatically start once the temperature is reached.
+These all attach with a screw clamp, but the screw doesn't spin as freely as the top models, so it can take a little more effort than other models to get them in place.

-We hope that this review has helped you pick out the perfect sous vide machine for your kitchen and feel ready to try out this cooking method.
-All of these machines will heat up water and we were able to cook absolutely delicious meals in all of them.
+We hope this review has helped you pick out the perfect sous vide machine for your kitchen and feel ready to try out this cooking method.
+All of these machines will heat water, and we were able to cook delicious meals in all of them.
 Some were just much more consistent and easier to use in our tests.
-Additionally, we always recommend that you pay close attention to food safety standards with this type of cooking and leave yourself a safety margin, since your machine might be a few degrees colder than it says.
+Additionally, we always recommend that you pay close attention to food safety standards with this type of cooking and leave yourself a safety margin since your machine might be a few degrees colder than it says.

 — Michelle Powell and David Wise